0xuLiang/DeepSeek-shell-cli/README.md

 Welcome to deepseek.
 You can quit with 'exit' or 'q'.

 Enter a prompt:
-# normal prompt or specific prompt 'pb' to fetch from pasteboard
+# normal prompt or specific prompt leading 'pb' to fetch from pasteboard

 ```